Cecco1509/ASE_Project/README.md

 ### Running Unit Tests

  - Run the mock microservices: Each microservice has a test code and a test docker file that allows it to run the requests on mock data instead of real data from the database.
-For example, to run the admin gacha microservice in test mode, you have to run the following commands:
+For example, to run the admin gacha microservice in test mode, you have to run the following commands in the root folder "ASE_Project":

 ```
 docker build -t gachadmin_test -f ./GatchasAdmin/dockerfile_test .